 Where: Shoreditch - Leila's Shop, Calvert Ave, London E2 7JP

 There's been a greengrocer on this spot on Shoreditch's Calvert Avenue since 1900.
 Leila McAlister, its current owner, took it over in 2002 heralding the revival of Shoreditch as a foodie hub.
-Here you can buy bread from St John Bakery, the best chocolate truffles, knobbly quince in season, or just sit in the cafe for fried eggs and sage on toast.
+Here you can buy bread from St John Bakery, the best chocolate truffles, knobbly quince in season, or just sit in the cafe (when you're allowed) for fried eggs and sage on toast.

 Where: Soho - 18 Brewer St, London W1F 0SH (plus King's Cross)